Nickelblödite

 Nickelblödite is a rare nickel sulfate mineral with the formula Na2Ni(SO4)2·4H2O.
 Nickelblödite was discovered in nickel mines in Carr Boyd Rocks and Kambalda, Western Australia.
 The mineral is a nickel-analogue of blödite, changoite, cobaltoblödite and manganoblödite - other representatives of the blödite group.

 Nickelblödite contains small admixtures of magnesium and iron.

 Minerals associating with nickelblödite include violarite, morenosite, halite, pyrite, and siderite.

+Features

+Nickelblodite is a sulfate of the chemical formula Na2Ni(SO4)2·4H2O.
+It crystallizes in the monoclinic system.
+It is usually found in the form of flat crystals, up to 150 microns, with soft shapes probably rounded by the solution, and in efflorescence.
+According to the Nickel-Strunz classification, nickelblödite belongs to "07.C - Sulfates (selenates, etc.) without additional anions, with H2O, with medium and large cations".

+Formation and deposits

+This mineral has been identified from specimens collected in two different locations in Western Australia: the Kambalda nickel mine in Coolgardie, and the Carr Boyd Rocks nickel mine in Menzies.
+It has only been described in two other places around the world: the sulfate deposit of Sohland an der Spree, in Upper Lusatia, Germany and the Km-3 mine in Lavrio, Greece.